twitchard/collaborative-code-conference/README.md

 Not yet!
 But that's because my code has not been fully tested.
 However the underlying services provided by Heroku and Twilio are battle-tested and very stable.
 Heroku is owned by [Salesforce](https://www.salesforce.com) and, as of writing this (March 2016), serves [8 billion requests per day](https://www.heroku.com/what#trusting-heroku-with-success).
 Twilio is the leader in programmable web, SMS, and video communications.
 Here is more information about Twilio's [security](https://www.twilio.com/platform/security), [resiliency](https://www.twilio.com/platform/resiliency), and [scalability](https://www.twilio.com/platform/scalability).

 * *Can you add Feature X?*
 Check the [open feature requests](https://github.com/crcastle/collaborative-code-conference/labels/enhancement) to see if someone else has already requested Feature X.  If not, [please tell me more](https://github.com/crcastle/collaborative-code-conference/issues/new?title=New%20Feature:%20&labels=enhancement) about what you're looking for and why it would be useful.
-If you know Ruby and/or JavaScript, feel free to submit a [pull request](https://github.com/crcastle/collaborative-code-conference/pulls) with the code changes for Feature X and we'll check it out.
+If you know JavaScript and/or Node.js, feel free to submit a [pull request](https://github.com/crcastle/collaborative-code-conference/pulls) with the code changes for Feature X and I'll check it out.

 * *I found a bug.*
-Please [tell me about it](https://github.com/crcastle/collaborative-code-conference/issues/new?title=Bug:%20&labels=bug) so we can fix it!
+Please [tell me about it](https://github.com/crcastle/collaborative-code-conference/issues/new?title=Bug:%20&labels=bug) so I can fix it!

 Have an unanswered question?
 [Ask it here](https://github.com/crcastle/collaborative-code-conference/issues/new?title=Question:%20&labels=question).